davepinch/pinchy.cc/collections/_cues/you-will-survive.md

 ---
+cc-type: cue
 title: "you will survive"
 related:
   - YOU GOT THIS
-  - _quotes/all-things-are-difficult-before-they-are-easy.md
 tags:
-  - Cue
+  - cue
-  - Survive
+  - survive
-  - You
+  - you
 ---